riocrokite/SAFIRE/README.md

 3.3 LF and Oxidizer cost around 95% less
 3.4 Mono costs around 50% less
 3.5 Xenon price remains the same
 4. ISRU rebalance, slow but no heat radiators needed, can produce only oxidizer, 1t of Oxidizer per day for large ISRU, 200kg for small can operate at almost 100% efficiency unmanned, kerbals give reduced improvement (~10% per level) 30 EC needed for 100% small efficiency, 120 EC needed for large 100% efficiency

+Requires current Module Manager to work.

 Copyright 2019 by riocrokite